klaasnicolaas/klaasnicolaas/README.md

-### Just say hello! 🤙🏻
+## Just say hello! 🤙🏻

-Nice to meet you too, Klaas! 👋 I'm Klaas, a UX Engineer based in The Netherlands.
-Welcome!
-Please take a look around, and if you have any questions, feel free to reach out via email or social media.
+Nice to meet you! 👋 I'm Klaas, a UX Engineer based in The Netherlands.

 _"Building bridges so that a user can use system, websites or apps in the most pleasant way possible"_.

 <p align="center">
     <a href="https://student-techlife.com">